benjaminp/six/documentation/index.rst

    Reraise an exception, possibly with a different traceback.
 In the simple case, ``reraise(*sys.exc_info())`` with an active exception (in an except block) reraises the current exception with the last traceback.
 A different traceback can be specified with the *exc_traceback* parameter.
+Note that since the exception reraising is done within the :func:`reraise` function, Python will attach the call frame of :func:`reraise` to whatever traceback is raised.

 .. function:: with_metaclass(metaclass, *bases)